WhyRFoundation/foundation/_posts/2019-08-21-WhyR-2019-Premeetings.md

 <img src="/foundation/images/fulls/whyr2019/timeline_update_small.jpg" class="fit image">

-The Regular registration ends August 31st!
-It's the last chance to get tickets in the decent prices, before the Late registration starts.
+The Regular registration ends on 31st August!
+It's the last chance to get tickets in the reasonable prices, before the Late registration starts.

 [Register here](http://whyr.pl/2019/register/) and see you on the conference!